by Linda McMillan

 What if being who we most dearly believe ourselves to be involves taking on the identity of our enemy?

 Things happen when you’re on the road.
 Like some of you, I am a traveler, and so I know.
 We’ve got stories of the road, don’t we?
 We could tell tales of unexpected grace, and unbelievable bad luck too.
 There have been roads that sped me forward, and roads that blocked my way, there was one road I wasn’t sure I was going to get off of alive and I prayed to Jesus about it too, and another road deep in the jungle that was blocked by an elephant We just waited that out.
 Whether the roads you travel are around the world or around the block, we’ve all met people, helped, and been helped, experienced the unexpected, and laughed, and sometimes wept our way home.
-A lot can happen on the road, we know.
+A lot can happen on the road,

 The Gospel reading for today takes us on a short road-trip from Jerusalem to Jericho.
 In the story, we will hear about three religious leaders, a man who has been badly hurt, some thieves, and an innkeeper.
 We will see that a lot can happen on the road.
 And, if we listen carefully, we might hear some first-century lawyers gasp in surprise at the way the story goes.